-- Learn some American Sign Language using books, videos or Internet.
+Learn some American Sign Language using books, videos or on the Internet.
 Adopt a few ASL signs to use every day in the classroom.

 Conversational, oral language, listening and observation skills

-- Have the students retell the important events in the stories with correct sequence of events.
+Have the students retell the important events in the stories with the correct sequence of events.

 Develop reading and writing skills: